osism/ansible-collection-services/roles/netbox/README.rst

 Set this to the MTU for your outside connection.

 .. zuul:rolevar:: docker_registry_netbox
-   :default: quay.io
+   :default: registry.airgap.services.osism.tech

 Name of the registry for the Netbox container image.

 .. zuul:rolevar:: docker_registry_postgres
-   :default: index.docker.io
+   :default: registry.airgap.services.osism.tech

 Name of the registry for the Postgres container image.

 .. zuul:rolevar:: docker_registry_redis
-   :default: index.docker.io
+   :default: registry.airgap.services.osism.tech

 Name of the registry for the Redis container image.